-COVID-19 pandemic shuts down all but seven buildings on U of O campus
+COVID-19 pandemic shuts down all but eight buildings on U of O campus

-Morisset Hall, University Centre, Colonel By Hall, 100 Marie-Curie, SITE, STEM Complex, and Roger Guindon Hall remain open
+University Centre, Colonel By Hall, 100 Marie-Curie, SITE, STEM Complex, Roger Guindon Hall, Vanier Hall, Social Sciences Building remain open

-The COVID-19 pandemic has shut down all but seven buildings on the University of Ottawa campus.
-Morisset Hall, the University Centre, Colonel By Hall, 100 Marie-Curie, SITE, the STEM Complex, and Roger Guindon Hall remain open as of Thursday.
+The COVID-19 pandemic has shut down all but eight buildings on the University of Ottawa campus.
+The University Centre, Colonel By Hall, 100 Marie-Curie, SITE, the STEM Complex, Roger Guindon Hall, Vanier Hall and the Social Sciences Building remain open as of Sunday.

-The hours of operations for each of the seven buildings vary:
+The hours of operations for each of the eight buildings vary:

 - University Centre: open 24 hours

-Note: Editor’s Note (March 27, 1:40 p.m.): This article has been updated to remove Morisset Hall from the list of buildings that remain open.
-The building was accidentally listed as open on the U of O’s website.
-Editor’s Note (March 29, 11:30 a.m.): This article has been updated to reflect the updated list of open buildings on the U of O campus.